-Fuel quantity is indicated by two electric gauges located at the top of the instrument cluster.
+Fuel quantity is indicated by two electric gauges located below the instrument cluster.
 The instruments are connected to a transmitter unit located in each fuel cell.
 The gauges will indicate the amount of fuel available in the cells that are selected.